Toidicodedao69/sportWorld/README.md

 # Architecture & Design Patterns

 ## Model-View-Controller Architecture
-Sport World uses the Model-View_Controller architecture to separate the application into specific layer of concerns:
+Sport World uses the Model-View-Controller architecture to separate the application into specific layer of concerns:

 - **Model**: Contains database schema and implementation of accessing data.
 - **View**: Contains the application's user interface and layouts.